-The 7th edition has been carefully revised and updated to reflect the latest federal regulations, as well as the most current laws of all 50 states.
+This new edition of Form Your Own Limited LIability Company has been carefully revised and updated to reflect the latest federal regulations, as well as the most current laws of all 50 states.
 Plus, all the forms you need are included.

 You may also be interested in Nolo's Online LLC application, the easiest and fastest way to form your own LLC.

 “Entrepreneurs can take advantage of the unique tax and legal benefits of the LLC for less than the cost of 10 minutes of their own lawyer’s time.”-Money Maker's Monthly

 “In typical straightforward Nolo fashion, this book explains everything from choosing a name to maintaining the LLC’s legal and tax status.”-Orange County Register

 - Certification of Authority